chenxingqiang/jax-ml/doc/modules/preprocessing.rst

   independently, since a downstream model can further make some assumption on the linear independence of the features.

-  To address this issue you can use :class:`~sklearn.decomposition.PCA` with ``whiten=True`` to further remove the linear correlation across features.
+  To address this issue you can use :class:`~xlearn.decomposition.PCA` with ``whiten=True`` to further remove the linear correlation across features.

 .. _kernel_centering: